Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Selective-SDCI procedures that determine the sign

-In this section we propose a general scheme to produce valid two-stage procedures, which relies on a marginal confidence interval: starting with any marginal confidence interval we show how a valid two-stage procedure can be obtained utilizing the FCR adjustment of \citet{benjamini2005false}.
+In this section we propose a general scheme to produce valid Selective-SDCI procedures, which relies on a marginal confidence interval: starting with any marginal confidence interval, we show how a valid Selective-SDCI procedure can be obtained utilizing the FCR adjustment of \citet{benjamini2005false}.
 We then turn to discuss how the choice of the marginal confidence interval affects the resulting selective procedure.

-Recall the two-stage procedure described in the introduction.
-According to the definition, for a selected subset $S=\calS(\yvec)$, the first stage consists of making a directional decision regarding each $\theta_i,\ i\in S$; in the second stage a confidence interval which includes only positive or only non-positive values, is constructed for each $\theta_i,\ i\in S$.
-It may have already occurred to the reader that the first stage is in fact redundant: there is no need for making directional decisions if the constructed intervals already determine the sign.
-To be precise, consider the following procedure instead.